-How to Start an Airbnb Business in the Philippines: Step-by-Step Guide
+How to Start an Online Business in the Philippines: Complete 2025 Guide

 The Philippines has become one of Southeast Asia’s hottest markets for short-term rentals, with Airbnb leading the charge.
 From city apartments in Manila to cozy cabins in Baguio, travelers are seeking local stays that feel authentic yet convenient.